 A comprehensive scholarly, multi-disciplinary full-text database, with more than 5,300 full-text periodicals, including 4,400 peer-reviewed journals across all subject areas.
 Coverage is primarily from 1980 to the present, with some older content.

-Credo Reference is a link to a nearly 300 full text reference sources covering a broad range of topics including art, medicine, history, technology and science.
-Also accessible from this database are images, audio pronunciation files, a citation formatter, and customizable data tables that can be exported into spreadsheets
+Database includes over 3 million full-text reference sources covering a broad range of topics including art, medicine, history, technology and science.
+Also accessible from this database are images, audio pronunciation files, a citation formatter, and customizable data tables that can be exported into spreadsheets.

 Essay and General Literature Index (H.W.
 Wilson)